 Saint Luke’s offers several different service concepts in the attempt to provide variety for persons who worship with us.

 Our 10:30 AM Sunday Service is titled a ‘Sung Eucharist.’
 This service uses contemporary language and features both congregational as well as choir singing.
 The Choir leads the congregation in singing five or six hymns specially chosen to compliment the Gospel and other readings or themes.
 In addition, a Psalm is lead by our Cantor and sung responsively by the Choir and congregation.
 The choir leads the singing of certain prayers (Glory to God, Holy Holy Holy, Lamb of God, for example) and sings at least one Anthem for contemplation and reflection.
 Our Sunday School is in session during this service, and usually dismisses so that the children can be a part of Communion.
 On high holy days (Christmas, Easter, Pentecost, Saint Luke’s Day, All Saint’s Day, Christ the King), incense is used as an additional sensory worship tool and suggests the presence of the Holy Spirit.
-This service takes place in our Nave and is followed by Coffee Hour in our Auditorium.
+This service takes place in the Nave and is followed by coffee hour in our Auditorium.

 Our Weekday Service, Holy Eucharist and Service of Healing happens each Wednesday at 10 AM in Trinity Chapel in the Parish House.
 This is a Said Eucharist with an intimate interaction between the Celebrant and the Participants who are encouraged to petition for healing (either on your behalf or behalf of someone else) and to be prayed for while physically having the hands of the Priest touching you.